pascalpoizat/pascalpoizat.github.io/src/_posts/2016-01-27-generating-a-page-using-personal-data.md

 {% endraw %}
 {% endhighlight %}

-As you can see, to access the data in the file `_data/duties/currently.yml`, we refer to `site.data.duties.currently`.
+As you can see, to access the data in the file `_data/offices/currently.yml`, we refer to `site.data.offices.currently`.
-This can be read as "the `currently` file that is in the `duties` subdirectory of the site data directory".
+This can be read as "the `currently` file that is in the `offices` subdirectory of the site data directory".
 {: .text-justify}

 For loops iterate over a list using some variable `v`.